terminalwaltz/minichord/documentation/docs/assembly.md

 For the placement of the component, please refer to [this document](./ressources/smd_assembly/g66188.png).

+For the manufacturer reference of the different components, please refer to [this document](https://github.com/BenjaminPoilve/MiniChord/blob/main/hardware/BOM/electronics_BOM.csv).

 Once all the component are soldered, your PCB should look like this:

 ![After SMD assembly](./ressources/smd.jpg "after SMD assembly")